VISA SYSTEM INFORMATION

 Please find a list of countries whose nationals are subject to the airport visa (ATV) requirement at the end of this page.

 To apply for all the above mentioned categories of visas one must submit the appropriate set of documents to the Visa Section of the Consulate General List of repaired documents.
+The term for consideration of an application for a visa is up to 15 working days.

 National Visa Information System (N-VIS)